CurtisNewbie/file-server/README.md

 ## Dependencies

-This project depends on the following modules that you must manually install (using `mvn clean install`)
+This project depends on the following modules that you must manually install (using `mvn clean install`).
+For in-db branch, please use the `dev` branch for the modules below.
+For the `main` branch, please use the `main` branch for the modules below.

 ### 1. auth-module